 Protocol for Positive Test

-If a supervisor becomes aware that an employee has tested positive for COVID-19, they must consult with their Division Head and Human Resources to determine the risk of exposure and what additional safety measures may need to be taken.
+If a supervisor becomes aware that an employee has tested positive for COVID-19, they should consult with Human Resources to determine the risk of exposure and what additional safety measures may need to be taken.
 For privacy reasons, the identity of an employee who has tested positive for COVID-19 must remain confidential.

-If it is determined that other employees or members of the campus community have been exposed to a person who has tested positive for COVID-19, self-quarantine for 14 days from the date of exposure is recommended.
-Employees who need to self-quarantine but who are experiencing no symptoms shall be allowed to work remotely, if possible.
+The appropriate health department will determine if other employees or members of the campus community have been exposed to a person who has tested positive for COVID-19 and whether they should isolate or self-quarantine.
+Employees who need to isolate or self-quarantine but are feeling well enough to work remotely can do so, if possible.